 This course instructs the student on the basic methods of monitoring mechanically ventilated patients, discusses the normal parameters for intubation and extubation of patients and the use of monitoring devices.
-Pre-requisite: None 60 hours

 RT215 - Management of Ventilatory Support

 This course will familiarize the student with methods and factors used to determine a patients ability to be weaned from mechanical ventilation along with the parameters used to place and discontinue patients on Non Invasive Positive Pressure Ventilation.
 The student will also be trained in Advanced Cardiac Life Support thru the American Heart Association methods.